-- (i) the tax payments of people with the increased marginal rate (M) will probably fall, if the substitution effect dominates - (ii) the tax payments of people with income above the range of increase will rise - (iii) the utility levels of (M) and (R) will fall, while those of (P) will rise. - $\hfill\Box$ If the net effect of (i) and (ii) is negative \to no extra revenue available to fund redistribution to the poor (reform not desirable).
+- (i) the tax payments of people with the increased marginal rate (M) will probably fall, if the substitution effect dominates. - □ (ii) the tax payments of people with income above the range of increase will rise - \square (iii) the utility levels of (M) and (R) will fall, while those of (P) will rise. - □ If the net effect of (i) and (ii) is negative → no extra revenue available to fund redistribution to the poor (reform not desirable).

-(i) is large (high compensated elast. of labour supply) (ii) is large (night compensation) (iii) is small, because (R) is a small number of people.
+This is likely if (i) is large (high compensated elast. of labour supply) (ii) is small, because (R) is a small number of people.

-☐ If the net effect of (i) and (ii) is positive, the utility gain for lower-income people (P) must be weighted against the utility loss of middle- and higher- income people (M) and (R).
+If the net effect of (i) and (ii) is positive, the utility gain for lower-income people (P) must be weighted against the utility loss of middle- and higher- income people (M) and (R).